everappz/everappz.github.io/content/docs/howto/play-offline-music-in-evermusic-flacbox-download-sync-from-cloud-to-local-files/_index.md

    ![Image](21260c_832a86aa14604bebb8dba67691ee2e5c~mv2.png)

-## Step 3: Managing Synchronized Offline Folders
+## Managing Synchronized Offline Folders

 1. **Folder Management:**
    - In the Synchronized Offline Folders section, you can start and stop sync, show a folder in its enclosing directory, or disable offline mode (which removes local copies of files from your device).